hayeskg/NC-News/README.md

 NC News is a platform for all things Northcoders related.
 It allows users to browse, sort and read articles, then comment or vote on them live.

-The site repository is available on GitHub: https://github.com/hayeskg/nc-news

 Front end application is hosted live on Netlify: https://hayeskg-nc-news.netlify.app/

 Back end server is hosted live on: https://nc-news-hayeskg.herokuapp.com/